FFongWong/VideoControllerUIT/README.md

 I suggest creating a directory called VAM/VideoPlayer in which to build your library of videos -- the included sample scene is configured to use that directory (as will be any other scenes that I publish in the future).
 Plus, it's clean, semantically clear, and matches the existing naming scheme for directories in VAM's base folder.

+**Speaking of the demo scene**, check it out to see a basic installation of the plugin, plus UI examples for many of the common actions users might want to access.
+To make full use of the demonstration of channel changing, you'll want to have videos available to play in all three of the following directories:
+- VAM/VideoPlayer
+- VAM/VideoPlayer/Channel 1
+- VAM/VideoPlayer/Channel 2

 ## Settings